shammip/terraform-beginner-bootcamp-2023/README.md

 - Run  `terraform apply` to apply changes, with prompting or run `terraform apply --auto-approve`, without prompting.
 - Run  `terraform destroy` to destroy resources, with prompting or run `terraform destroy --auto-approve`, without prompting.
 - Run `terraform login`, type `p` to generate a website that will provide the token, copy token, type `q` to quit and paste token.
-    - If `terraform login` token doesn't work, manually generate a token from `https://app.terraform.io/app/settings/tokens?source=terraform-login`, then create file using `touch /home/gitpod/.terraform.d/credentials.tfrc.json` and open file using `open /home/gitpod/.terraform.d/credentials.tfrc.json` and enter this code and replace with token:
+    - If `terraform login` token doesn't work, manually [generate a token](https://app.terraform.io/app/settings/tokens?source=terraform-login), then create file using `touch /home/gitpod/.terraform.d/credentials.tfrc.json` and open file using `open /home/gitpod/.terraform.d/credentials.tfrc.json` and enter this code and replace with token:
     ```json
     {
         "credentials": {